 How many of those powdered sugar-covered doughnuts have you eaten or stared at?
 Sit there long enough, and you know you will eat them.

-How many times have you left a meeting feeling like you’d been hit by a lunch truck?
+How many times have you left a meeting feeling like you’ve been hit by a lunch truck?
 This kind of food drags you down and keeps you from being productive for quite a while afterward.

 Eat Better.
 Work Smarter

 Short means things get done quickly.
 You do not waste time and you can get back to business.
-No matter when the short meeting is scheduled, water only.

-4. Cut the Sugar
+Cut the sugar

-Do have some water, especially for people who are speaking.
+Do provide some water, especially for people who are speaking.
 They may need something to lubricate their vocal cords.
 For everyone else, stick to water and coffee with non-sugar sweeteners, says the Center for Total Health.
 If it is an early morning meeting, coffee is pretty much a requirement.

 If you can handle it, drink it black.
-Dumping in sugar engages that parasympathetic nervous system.
+Dumping in sugar engages the parasympathetic nervous system.
 Energy is diverted from the brain to the digestive system.
 Anyone who really needs coffee will drink it black or with artificial sweeteners.

 Sometimes, green tea is a good choice too, but that’s harder to come by than coffee.

-If you are at a meeting with a food table, coffee, and sugary beverages, politely decline.
+If you are in a meeting with a food table, coffee, and sugary beverages, politely decline.
 In some cultures, especially the Southern United States, it’s considered rude to turn down food.
 Be polite but still, say no. Come up with a reason to avoid the food while not insulting the host.

-Put food to the side.
+Put the food to the side.
 If the food is in the middle of the meeting table, people will be reaching across.
 It’s a distraction.
 If put to the side, people will be reluctant to get up from the meeting table.